-We can identify 16 suspicious residuals out of 237, that is to say 6% instead of 5%, an analysis that could lead to reject the hypothesis of normality.
-A more in depth analysis of the residuals has been performed in a tutorial on distribution fitting.
+We can identify 16 suspicious residuals out of 237, that is to say, 6% instead of 5%, an analysis that could lead to rejecting the hypothesis of normality.
+A more in-depth analysis of the residuals has been performed in a tutorial on distribution fitting.

 The chart below shows the predicted values versus the observed values.
 Confidence intervals allow to identify potential outliers.

 The residuals bar chart (see below) allows us to visualize the standardized residuals versus the Weight.
 It indicates that the residuals grow with the Weight.
 The histogram of the residuals enables us to quickly visualize the residuals that are out of the range [-2, 2].